abitha90/REI_ValidEnglishWords/README.md

 3. StringConverterUtil            | To convert the given character array to String and to generate list of strings
 4. IDictionary                    | Mocked Interface

+## TESTING METHODOLOGY
+Created Unit Test for each functionality and Integration test for end-to-end functionality.
+Also the data stubs are created in a folder for each Test case, which is called and read by the function directly.
+So, in future, adding a testcase, is simply adding an extra input,output files in the corresponding naming convention, rather than editing the code.

 ## FUTURE IMPROVEMENTS
 1. Integrartion with Cucumber for scenario based testing.
 2. Reduce memory footprint for combinations and permutations, by exposing results as a Stream.
 3. Add Performance tests on latency.
+4. Add Load Test
-4. Add exception tests.
+5. Add exception tests.
 I did not include exception tests, since we are using a Mock Dictionary.
-5. Add JavaDocs
+6. Add JavaDocs